This article has been checked for horticultural accuracy by Oliver Parsons.

 Frequently asked questions

 Don't worry!
-Black spots on gaura leaves isn't a sign of fungal disease but is actually a physiological response to low temperatures.
+Black spots on gaura leaves isn't a sign of fungal disease but is actually the plant's physiological response to low temperatures.
 They will disappear as temperatures increase.

 How do I prune gaura?